On the Sylvester-Gallai and the orchard problem for pseudoline arrangements

 \section{Pseudoline arrangements}

-All pseudoline arrangements with $12$ pseudolines, $19$ triple points, and $9$ double points can be reconstructed via its triple points and that's why we provide only the triple lists.
-We can always start with the line at infinity with the triples $(1,2,3),(1,4,5),(1,6,7),(1,8,9),(1,10,11)$ and we can insert successively all triples whereby one observes that no pair of pseudolines can meet twice.
-Finally $13$ arrangements have appeared during our isomorphism computer-based tests.
+All arrangements with $12$ pseudolines, $19$ triple points, and $9$ double points can be reconstructed via its triple points and this is one of the reasons why we provide only the triple lists.
+We can always start our sweeping algorithm with the line at infinity (we think of the circle model of the projective plane as in \cite{BP2}) with the triples $(1,2,3),(1,4,5),(1,6,7),(1,8,9),(1,10,11)$, and we can insert successively all triples whereby one observes that no pair of pseudolines can meet twice.
+Finally, the list of $13$ non-isomorphic arrangements has appeared during our computer-based tests.
 For instance, in Figure \ref{pseudo} we have drawn the pseudoline arrangement $\mathcal{C}_{1}$ that cannot be realized with straight lines.
-We provide also a short explanation why certain pseudoline arrangements are not realizable with straight lines.
-Proceeding along the same lines one can handle with the remaining cases.
+Here you see the line at infinity as the boundary of the circle with identified antipodal points.
+We provide also a short explanation after the enumeration of all $13$ arrangements why certain pseudoline arrangements are not realizable with straight lines.
+Proceeding along the same lines one can handle the remaining cases.

 {